Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Acknowledgement

 \section{Acknowledgement}

+A part of this work was done when authors R. Tate and S. Gupta were at the Georgia Institute of Technology.
 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0046.
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
 We acknowledge the use of IBM Quantum services for this work.
-The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
-The authors would also like to thank Hassan Mortagy on his careful comments and feedback on an initial version of this work.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.
+The authors would also like to thank Hassan Mortagy for his careful comments and feedback on an initial version of this work.